rvshettigar/mishare/README.md

 You need xclip, ruby and gems instaled to use this.

+**Warning: Storing credentials uses symmetrical encryption, and this is certainly not the best way if you are on a shared computer!**

 ##Installation

 The shell-file install shown below installs ruby1.9.1, rubygems(and a few gems: list is below) and xclip.
 I suggest you check out the script for yourself before running anything.